Local/Development environment

 cloned as a sibling of this repository folder.

-claim (PVC) in the preservation system pod.
-That PVC must be defined in the
+pod, depending on the preservation engine used.
+The PVC must be defined in the

 Tilt UI helpers

-Alternatively, you can submit a transfer using the /package/upload
+Alternatively, you can submit a SIP using the /ingest/sip/upload API via cURL

 Flush